CarloNicolini/carlonicolini.github.io/sections/science/_posts/actor-critic.md

 Autoregressive language models operate as energy-based models that implicitly minimize sequence-level free energy.
 However, standard linear Chain of Thought (CoT) generation often drifts from the optimal geodesic in complex tasks.
 We mathematically formalize non-linear scaffolding techniques, specifically Tree of Thought (ToT), as Sequential Monte Carlo (SMC) methods within a path integral control framework.
 This formalization strips away anthropomorphic interpretations of "reasoning."
 We demonstrate that intermediate scaffolds act as forced evaluations of the soft Bellman partition function, actively pruning high-energy trajectories.
 These findings provide a theoretical basis for designing more efficient inference-time optimization algorithms.

 ### 1. Introduction
 Recent work establishes a bijection between autoregressive language models and energy-based models (EBMs).
 Standard next-token prediction implicitly satisfies the soft Bellman equation.
-Consequently, generating a sequence $y$ from a prompt $x$ corresponds to navigating a semantic state space to minimize expected free energy.
+Consequently, generating a sequence $$y$$ from a prompt $$x$$ corresponds to navigating a semantic state space to minimize expected free energy.

 Standard Chain of Thought (CoT) improves performance by materializing intermediate tokens, which reduces local uncertainty.
 However, linear CoT remains a single stochastic trajectory.
 When the model encounters high-entropy branch points, a single trajectory often drifts into local minima (hallucination).